-Since it takes about an hour to hike to these falls, you’ll be well primed for an ice-cream to reward your 1.9km hiking efforts at the nearby Emerald Creek Ice Creamery.
+After visiting the falls, you’ll be well primed for an ice-cream to reward your 1.9km hiking efforts at the nearby Emerald Creek Ice Creamery.

 Their ice-cream and sorbets are infused with native flavours such as lilly pilly alongside classics like chocolate, vanilla and rum and raisin.